LonamiWebs/lonamiwebs.github.io/content/blog/stalebots.md

 Forking is always an option.
 Become a maintainer who is more engaged in building a community yourself.
 Triage the issues.
 This is not for everyone.

 Stale bots are simply automating a task.
 One solution of many.
 And like every solution, it comes with trade-offs.
 Yes, it feels more "humane" for the maintainer to close the report as "won't-fix" with an explanation.
-Not everyone has time for that, or the temper to do so.
+Not everyone has time for that, or the temperament to do so.
 The maintainer does not necessarily feel "shame" for having a lot of issues open.
 They might simply want to keep a small amount of them open.

 It's true.
 The maintainer may not care about your issues.
 But those are *your* issues, not *theirs*.
 They're free to spend their free time however they wish.
 And if they wish, they can choose to ignore and close said issues, while keeping a public project page up.
 If the maintainer's stance is not clear, take the opportunity to educate them on why it's important to make it clear.
 There are unspoken rules they may not be aware of.